Unitary authorities in Wales

 - Pembrokeshire Coast National Park

-The statutory purposes and duty of National Parks are set out in the Environment Act 1995.
+The statutory purposes, functions and duties of National Parks are set out in Part 3 of the Environment Act 1995.

 Their statutory purposes are: